Our Vision:

 Board of Directors

-C N G F
+C N G FMelissa Blum

 Melissa Blum

-Board Secretary
+Board Chair

 Melissa is CNGF board secretary, volunteer, and client.
 It all started three years ago when she first hired CNGF to transform her lawn into a drought-tolerant native garden.
 In the years since, she has become an avid watcher of native bees and is learning how to preserve the abundance of Blenheim apricots and Santa Rosa plums that now emerge every spring.